sa3akash/expresss-error-package/README.md

   const user = null; // Assume user not found

   if (!user) {
-    throw new ServerError("User not found", 404); // custom message and status code }
+    throw new NotFoundError("User not found");  // custom message }

   res.json(user);